auto-pilot

 Not dramatically.

-Not a runaway-in-the-night kind of vibe.
+Not a runaway-in-the-night kind of thing.

-Just… the slow fade that feels normal until you realise you haven’t actually been here in a while.
+Just the slow fade that feels normal until you realise you haven’t actually been here in a while.

-This feels like functioning.
+This looks like functioning.

 Fresh clothes.
 Good skincare.
 A convincing smile.